 A parental permission form is required for all youth under 18 years of age.
 In addition, participants may opt in to being publicly identified; there is a separate form for that, and it is optional.

 The forms describe the nature of OutCasting as a program that is created by LGBTQ+ youth and straight allies.
-We have worked extensively with our attorneys to ensure that the forms give the necessary information to parents without necessarily outing closeted students to their parents.
+We have worked extensively with our attorneys to ensure that the forms give the necessary information to parents while avoiding the outing of closeted students to the extent possible.

 LGBTQ+ issues seen from the rarely heard perspectives of LGBTQ youth and straight allies — not by and for LGBTQ youth, but by LGBTQ youth and straight allies and for anyone who wants to better understand LGBTQ issues — parents, grandparents, kids, relatives, straight, LGBTQ, everyone!